mattermost/docs/source/administration/upgrade.rst

 .. important::

-  Support for Mattermost Server v5.25 `Extended Support Release <https://docs.mattermost.com/administration/extended-support-release.html>`_ has come to the end of its life cycle as of April 15, 2021.
-Upgrading to Mattermost Server v5.31 `Extended Support Release <https://docs.mattermost.com/administration/extended-support-release.html>`_ or later is required.
+  Support for Mattermost Server v5.25 `Extended Support Release <https://docs.mattermost.com/administration/extended-support-release.html>`__ has come to the end of its life cycle as of April 15, 2021.
+Upgrading to Mattermost Server v5.31 `Extended Support Release <https://docs.mattermost.com/administration/extended-support-release.html>`__ or later is required.

 Upgrading to the Latest Version
 -------------------------------

 If you are upgrading from version 3.0 or later, these instructions apply to you.
-If you are upgrading from a version prior to 3.0.0, you must first `upgrade to version 3.0.3 <../administration/upgrading-to-3.0.html>`__.
+If you are upgrading from a version prior to 3.0.0, you must first upgrade to version 3.0.3.

 .. _before-you-begin: